d16-nichevo/vtt-icons-download-scripts/README.md

 * The scripts contain comments at the top.
 These may contain important usage information, and may tell you more about what they download.
 * Observe the last edit date of each script.
 If a script is particularly old, it may not work any longer, as the internet a forever-changing place.
 It's worth a try, right?
+* These scripts aren't very robust.
+They will halt on various errors.
+If a script stops for you, try running it again.
+Sometimes a hiccup in the internet can halt a script and running it again is all that's needed.

 ## Using PowerShell Scripts